College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 - activities that are predominantly focused on a college’s higher education provision

-- activities or services you’d normally get free of charge
+- activities or services you would normally get free of charge

-- payments you’ll make for subsidised activities of services at a higher ‘market’ rate
+- payments you will make for subsidised activities or services at a higher ‘market’ rate

-You may use your match funding for capital expenditures and staff restructuring provided your application demonstrates the relevance of this to your programme of work.
+There is no limit on the amount of spend on capital items using partner college match funding contributions.

 Reporting

-During your programme of works, you’ll need to:
+During your programme of work, you will need to:

-- provide ESFA with a monitoring return on your use of grant funds at the midpoint and the end-point of your programme of work
+- provide ESFA with a monitoring return on your use of grant funds at each quarter and the endpoint of your programme of work

-- account for progress against the agreed work programme including KPIs and any other challenges

-- identify risks that are having or could have an impact on your programme of work
+- identify risks and issues that are or could have an impact on your programme of work

-- provide a spend profile accounting for the expenditure of both CCF funding and match funding to date

-- provide a forecast spend position for when your programme of works is planned to be completed
+- account for progress against the agreed work programme by identifying key performance indicators, milestones and measures of success at the beginning of the programme

+- produce and keep a spending profile - there needs to be clarity within your internal accounting systems to provide assurance on the use of funds

 When your programme of work is completed, you’ll need to provide:

-- a summary of your programme of works achievements
+a summary of your programme of work’s achievements

 - confirmation of your final spending position, including accounting officer sign off

-All timescales for submitting completed monitoring returns will be confirmed in your grant award letter.
+All timescales for submitting completed monitoring forms will be confirmed in your grant award letter.

 Evaluation

-Your application must include details of how you’ll evaluate and measure your programme of work.
+You will be required to complete a DfE evaluation form to evaluate and measure your programme of work.
 DfE may generate data based on this evaluation which may be published in an anonymised way so that individuals and colleges cannot be identified.

+For further guidance on approach to CCF project evaluation, see Self-evaluation plan guidance (PDF, 266KB, 20 pages)

 Payment and repayment of funding

-The lead college will receive payment from ESFA under a funding schedule.
+The lead applicant college will receive payment from ESFA under a funding schedule.

-ESFA will enter into a contract with the lead college.
+ESFA will enter into a contract with the lead applicant college.
 Any arrangements between the college improvement partners involved in your application are to be determined by your group.

 CCF funding will become repayable through a future reduction in ESFA funding if: